BSc Cancer Biology and Immunology 36 months Undergraduate Programme By University of Bristol |TopUniversities

 On Campus

 All practical teaching in years one and two is supported by the eBiolabs dynamic laboratory manual.
+In the second year, you will also have the opportunity to develop your transferable and employability skills in the Biomedical Research, Employability and Enterprise Skills unit in the second year.

 The four-year BSc Cancer Biology and Immunology with Study in Industry is available by transfer after securing a placement during your second year.

-This course is available as an intercalated degree for current medicine, dentistry or veterinary students from the University of Bristol or other universities.
+This BSc programme is available as an intercalated degree for current undergraduate students in medicine, dentistry or veterinary sciences from the University of Bristol or other universities.
 Find out more about our intercalated degrees and eligibility criteria.

 Programme overview